SnoringHampton Roads, VA

 When relaxed enough, these same tissues can close the airway (OSA) and cause periods of silence.
 The relaxation of the tongue can cause it to fall back and touch the back of the throat.
 Eventually, the body realizes it is suffocating due to this airway closure.
 It arouses the sleeper (does not awaken) to a “less-deep level of sleep,” thus causing the body to move to restart or improve breathing.

-In the sleep apnea patient, this process typically repeats 40 to 60 times per hour!
+This process typically repeats 40 to 60 times per hour in sleep apnea patients!
 Thus resulting in severe disruptions to normal sleep.
 This leads to an increased risk of significant health problems and can even be the cause of sudden death from a stroke or heart attack.
 Seeking a proper diagnosis and treatment will reduce or eliminate your elevated risk for these concerns and improve your overall quality of life.

 Oral Appliances for Snoring